-- 30. The Authority submitted that the Guarantee was a live agreement, and it was required to take decisions in relation to the management of the Guarantee.
-It argued that release of information relating to the Guarantee, including the terms of the Guarantee, would inhibit substantially its ability to make such decisions in the public interest, by removing the private space required for it to do so. - 31.
+- 29. The Authority submitted that the Guarantee was a live agreement, and it was required to take decisions in relation to the management of the Guarantee.
+It argued that release of information relating to the Guarantee, including the terms of the Guarantee, would inhibit substantially its ability to make such decisions in the public interest, by removing the private space required for it to do so. - 30.
 The Authority considered that disclosure would also substantially prejudice its relationship with GFG.
 In its view, disclosing the content of a live agreement to which GFG is party could negatively impact on GFG's financial operations in a number of stated ways.
-The Authority believed that GFG would likely consider that it had revealed sensitive details which were shared on a confidential basis in respect of the agreement, which would be detrimental to GFG and its ongoing relationship with the Authority. - 32.
-In relation to the Applicant's claim that the marketing presentation was in the public domain, the Authority confirmed that, other than the information which it had disclosed in response to the Applicant's request and request for review, it was unaware of any other information in that report being in the public domain, and online searches were unable to identify any additional content published online.
+The Authority believed that GFG would likely consider that it had revealed sensitive details which were shared on a confidential basis in respect of the agreement, which would be detrimental to GFG and its ongoing relationship with the Authority.